 Framer sends you an email warning when you reach your limits and allows you to exceed them for one month.
 This gives you time to decide if you need to upgrade your plan before service is affected.

-Personal plans have a strict limit of 3 additional editors.
-If your team needs more than 3 collaborators to work on projects, you'll need to upgrade to at least a Launch (Business) plan, which allows up to 10 editors.
+The Basic plan allows a maximum of 2 editors.
+If your team needs more collaborators, you'll need to upgrade to the Pro or Scale plan, both of which allow up to 10 editors.

 Yes, you can upgrade or downgrade your plan at any time.
 When upgrading, you're automatically credited for the unused portion of your current subscription.
 If downgrading, the unused balance is added as credit to your account for future bills.

 The pricing comparison is complex.
-For small personal sites (Mini and Basic plans), Framer is often more affordable.
+For small sites, Framer's Basic plan ($10/month billed annually) is often more affordable than Webflow's equivalent tier.
 However, as sites grow and require more CMS features or team capabilities, pricing can become very similar.
 The best choice depends on your specific feature needs and which platform makes you more productive.
+For a side-by-side look at Webflow's plan structure and add-on costs, see our Webflow pricing explained guide.

-Framer's pricing structure in 2025, while modular, is designed to offer clear value at every level.
-The Free plan is perfect for getting started, Personal plans effectively cover individuals and small teams, and Business plans unlock the advanced tools companies need to grow.
+Framer's pricing structure in 2026, while modular, is designed to offer clear value at every level.
+The Free plan is perfect for getting started, Basic and Pro cover individuals and growing teams, and Scale unlocks the advanced tools companies need to grow.
 By understanding the distinction between site plans, editors, and add-ons, you can make an informed decision that fits both your budget and ambitions.

 If after reading this guide you still have questions about which combination of plans is ideal for your project, our team of Framer experts can help you design a custom solution that maximizes your investment and drives your growth.